Tire Specs Explained: Maximum Load(Lea en español)

 Note: 35 psi is the assigned "maximum load" pressure for standard load tires and 41 psi is the assigned "maximum load" pressure for extra load tires.

 The above chart correctly shows that an extra load tire is not rated to carry any more load than a standard load tire when both are inflated to the same pressure (up to the standard load tire's "maximum load" pressure of 35 psi).
 This is because a tire's load capacity is a function of its size (which determines the size of the "air chamber"), its construction (which determines how much pressure can be held) and the actual air pressure used (which determines how many air molecules are forced inside the chamber).
-All tires with equivalent physical dimensions carry equivalent loads (until they reach their maximum load pressure).
+Tires with equivalent physical dimensions typically carry equivalent loads (until they reach their maximum load pressure).

 The tire's maximum load is indicated in relatively small sized print branded near the tire's bead (adjacent to the wheel) indicating the appropriate value.
 Because tires are global products, their maximum load capacity is branded on the tire in kilograms (kg) and pounds (lb).
 These values can also be found in the industry's tire load & inflation charts.

-NOTE: P-metric and Euro-metric sized tires' "maximum load" inflation pressure may be, and often are, different that the tire's "maximum inflation pressure."
+Note: P-metric and Euro-metric sized tires' "maximum load" inflation pressure may be, and often are, different that the tire's "maximum inflation pressure."